Yellow-rumped warbler

-Classification
+Taxonomy

+The yellow-rumped warbler was formally described in 1766 by the Swedish naturalist Carl Linnaeus in the twelfth edition of his Systema Naturae under the binomial name Motacilla coronata.
+The specific epithet is from Latin coronatus meaning "crowned".
+Linnaeus based his account on the "golden-crowned fly-catcher" that had been described and illustrated in 1760 by the English naturalist George Edwards using specimens that had been sent to him from Pennsylvania by the American naturalist William Bartram.
+The type locality was restricted to Philadelphia by the American Ornithologists' Union in 1910.
+The yellow-rumped warbler is now placed in the genus Setophaga that was introduced by the English naturalist William Swainson in 1827.
+The genus name Setophaga combines the Ancient Greek σης/sēs, σητος/sētos meaning "moth" with -φαγος/-phagos meaning "-eating".

-Since 1973, the American Ornithologists' Union has elected to merge these passerine birds as one species.
+Since 1973, the American Ornithological Society has elected to merge the four forms above into one species.
 A 2017 proposal to split the yellow-rumped warbler into separate species failed.
-In contrast, the International IOC World Bird List v.
-10.2 classifies the myrtle, Audubon's, and Goldman's as separate species (Setophaga coronata, Setophaga auduboni, and Setophaga goldmani, respectively), and the black-fronted warbler as a subspecies of S. auduboni.
-Proper taxonomic treatments remain a matter of debate.
+By contrast, the IOC World Bird List classifies the myrtle, Audubon's, and Goldman's as separate species (Setophaga coronata, Setophaga auduboni, and Setophaga goldmani, respectively), and the black-fronted warbler as a subspecies of S. auduboni.
+The bird's proper taxonomy remains a matter of debate.
+AviList, a recent attempt to harmonize competing taxonomies, provisionally retains Setophaga coronata as a single species pending further research into the contact zone between the myrtle and Audubon's forms.

 The myrtle form was apparently separated from the others by glaciation during the Pleistocene, and the Audubon's form may have originated more recently through hybridization between the myrtle warbler and the Mexican nigrifrons form.

 Distribution

 The yellow-rumped warbler breeds from eastern North America west to the Pacific, and southward from there into Western Mexico.
-"Goldman's" yellow-rumped warbler is a non-migratory endemic within the highlands of Guatemala and the black-fronted warbler is a non-migratory Mexican endemic.
-The myrtle and Audubon's forms are migratory, traveling to the southern U.S., Mexico, Central America, and the Caribbean for winter.
+Goldman's yellow-rumped warbler is a non-migratory endemic within the highlands of Guatemala, and the black-fronted warbler is a non-migratory Mexican endemic.
+The myrtle and Audubon's forms are migratory, wintering in the southern U.S., Mexico, Central America, and the Caribbean.

-The breeding area of the myrtle warbler group ranges from Alaska across Canada to Newfoundland, and as far south as the New England region of the U.S. and Virginia, including throughout the northern Great Lakes region.
+The breeding area of the myrtle warbler ranges from Alaska across Canada to Newfoundland, and as far south as Massachusetts and mountians of Virginia, including throughout the northern Great Lakes region.
 Myrtle warblers migrate south for the winter, ranging from southern British Columbia all the way to Panama and throughout most of the southeastern United States.

-Audubon's warbler breeds throughout western North America, coinciding with the Rocky Mountain range, from British Columbia to California and as far east as the Dakotas.
+Audubon's warbler breeds throughout western North America, from British Columbia to California, across the Rocky Mountains and as far east as the Dakotas.
 Among warblers, the Audubon's is by far the most widespread in North America in winter, being among the last to leave in the fall and among the first to return in spring.